newatoms/beta/_private/customers/newatoms/pitches/agilebymetaphors.md.md

 ## Motivation

-By explaining the process, the content is made relevant for potential new hires.
-And by explaining the value added, the content is made relevant for potential customers.
-By using a metaphor you can make agile working more concrete and tangible.
+By explaining the process, the content will be relevant to potential new hires.
+And by explaining the value added, the content will be relevant to potential customers.